yangkx1024/mulu/README.md

 makepkg -si
 ```

-`pacman -U mulu-*.pkg.tar.zst` also works if you only want to install a pre-built package.

 ## Verify Linux releases

 Linux packages (`.deb`, `.tar.gz`) are also signed with [minisign](https://jedisct1.github.io/minisign/) for file-level verification.
 The public key lives at [`minisign.pub`](./minisign.pub).